safdar-azeem/vue-ssr-lite/examples/2-hybrid-route-app/ROUTE-RENDERING.md

 /app/projects (SPA) -> /about (SSR)
 ```

-should load `/about` as a new document so the route actually receives SSR semantics.
+loads `/about` as a new document so the route receives SSR semantics.

-Within the same rendering tree, normal Vue Router client navigation remains unchanged.
+Within the same rendering tree, ordinary Vue Router navigation is unchanged.